vanbako/henad/README.md

 Henad is a modular **24-bit game system** where all registers and memory are 24-bit wide (diad).
 Addresses extend to 48-bit (tetrad) when needed.
-The design is fully modular, with each function (CPU, graphics, sound, input, etc.) implemented as a separate module connected via the **lygos interconnect**.
+The design is fully modular, with each function (CPU, graphics, sound, input, etc.) implemented as a separate module connected via the **enid interconnect**.

 This repository contains documentation split by **processors, units, modules, board, and interfaces**.